seqeralabs/nf-tower/README.md

 ## Support

-* For commons problems, doubts and feedback please use the [Gitter community channel](https://gitter.im/nf-tower/community) or the [GitHub issues page](https://github.com/seqeralabs/nf-tower/issues).
+* For common problems, doubts and feedback please use the [Gitter community channel](https://gitter.im/nf-tower/community) or the [GitHub issues page](https://github.com/seqeralabs/nf-tower/issues).
 * Commercial support is provided by [Seqera Labs](https://www.seqera.io/).